 Critical Shortage Waiver — 2020 Update

-(a) Notwithstanding any general or special law to the contrary, subsections (b) and (c) of section 91 of chapter 32 of the General Laws shall not apply in calendar year 2020 to [see (i)] for hours worked and earnings received during the governor's March 10, 2020 state of emergency:
+(a) Notwithstanding any general or special law to the contrary, subsections (b) and (c) of section 91 of chapter 32 of the General Laws shall not apply in calendar years 2020 and 2021 to the following [category] of persons for hours worked and earnings received during the governor's March 10, 2020 state of emergency:

 For more information, please contact the Office of Educator Licensure's Waiver Specialist, Donavin Bentley, at 781-338-6624 or Donavin.Bentley@mass.gov .